-Our scholars and staff are available for counseling, either in informal conversations or in more formal sessions, regarding all personal, spiritual, khums, and social concerns.
+Our scholars and staff are available for religious counseling services, either in informal conversations or in more formal sessions, regarding all personal, spiritual, khums, and social concerns.
 All conversations would be based on the highest degree of integrity and confidentiality.
-To request religious counseling services, click here.

 Marriage & Family Counseling Services

-I.M.A.M. has been offering marriage counseling nationwide, locally and internationally, for interested or struggling couples.
+I.M.A.M. has been offering marriage counseling services nationwide, locally and internationally, for interested or struggling couples.
 Many individuals and local resident scholars throughout the U.S. and Canada contact I.M.A.M. to receive help with their specific situations.
 Often times, these cases involve miscommunication, lack of understanding of each individual’s role, and, sadly, even abuse.
 In most cases reconciliation between couples is reached.
 Aside from marriage counseling, I.M.A.M. also offers counseling for families.
 A strong family is an integral part of a person’s life and I.M.A.M.’s scholars are here to provide strong moral support to families in need of spiritual guidance.
-To request marriage & family counseling services, click here.

 Islamic Marriage Forms

-For those seeking to become married according to Islamic law, I.M.A.M. is pleased to be able to provide resources to apply for Islamic Marriage as well as official Marriage Contracts.
+For those seeking to become married according to Islamic law, I.M.A.M. is pleased to be able to provide resources to apply for Islamic Marriage and official Marriage Contracts.
 The terms of these resources were formulated according to Islamic law by the Council of Shia Muslim Scholars of North America and are available in Arabic and the English language.
-To apply for an Islamic Marriage or obtain an official Marriage Contract, click here.

 Islamic Divorce Forms